 The 1900s saw the first attempt at bringing wild rice to market, but the venture for mass-market cultivation didn’t happen until the 1950s.
 It wasn’t cultivated successfully until the 1960s when California became the world’s biggest producer, making it both the oldest and the newest crop in Canada.

 Rice Tag: The Cost of Hand-Picked Grains

 Wild rice has become a delicacy.
-From Jimmy Carter’s state dinners in the 1970s to tasting menus at hip Toronto restaurants like Boralia, Baird’s quote rings true.
+From Jimmy Carter’s state dinners in the 1970s to tasting menus at hip Canadian restaurants, Baird’s quote rings true.
 If there’s a fancy dinner happening in Canada with the intention of representing the best of our produce, there’s going to be wild rice on the menu.